gravitational/workshop/docker.md

 `docker push` is used to publish images to registries.

-To tell where do we want to publish, we need to append registry address to repository name:
+To instruct where we want to publish, we need to append registry address to repository name:

 ```
 $ docker tag hello:v7 127.0.0.1:5000/hello:v7